 The parent is famous.
 The shock waves of the eruption of Krakatoa in 1883 reverberated around the world – in the atmosphere, in the sea and in the news media.
 This was the first large eruption in the era of instant communication.
 The eruption itself was luckily on an island at some distance from human occupation which should have limited the damage.
 But the tsunami came swiftly and with little warning.
 It was devastating.

-And the tsunami was not a unique event.
+Volcanic tsunamis are not uncommon.
 Over the past 400 years, there have been some 130 documented tsunamis caused by volcanoes, most recently by Hunga Tonga in 2022.
 Around 80 volcanoes have caused tsunamis in that time, many of them more than once – including Krakatau.

 The name of the parent, by the way, was a typo.
 The correct name was Krakatau (meaning crab).
 In Portuguese it is Krakatao.
 After the 1883 eruption, The Times newpaper misspelled this as Krakatoa and this name stuck.
 But the typographical naming error is used only for the parent volcano, which no longer exists, except as a deep hole in the sea floor.
 It is not used for the offspring.

-The parent volcano was very different: it had not erupted for 200 years before the end: magma did not rise up easily.
-The difference between parent and child suggests that whatever had been obstructing the conduit was removed in the explosion, and therefore was located in the upper kilometers of the crust.
+The parent volcano was very different: it had not erupted for 200 years before the end: its magma did not rise up easily.
+The difference between parent and child suggests that whatever had been obstructing the conduit was removed in the explosion, and therefore the obstruction had been located in the upper kilometers of the crust.

 That was to be the end.